h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 Specify H2OConf
 ~~~~~~~~~~~~~~~
-``H2OConf`` contains all setting needed the start and run of H2O-3 cluster.
+``H2OConf`` contains all settings needed the start and run the H2O-3 cluster.

 .. code:: r